konturio/event-preview-image-generator/preview-generator/README.md

 * CACHE_TTL - seconds before cache expires (default `600`)
 * CACHE_PASSWORD - password for redis

+### Page Configuration

+The application automatically sets `window.presentationMode = true` for all pages when they are loaded.

 ### Custom headers

 You can pass custom headers to the preview generator for dynamic customization